lukereding/book_notes/book_list.md

 - Risk, choice, and uncertainty.
 Szpiro.
 - Thinking in bets.
 Duke.
 - Radical uncertainty.
 Kay and King. [[notes](./notes_radical_uncertainty.md)]
+- Techno-capitalism.
+Napoleoni.
+- A rulebook for arguments.
+Weston.
+- Design for a better world.
+Norman.

 # 2023